fxamacker/fxamacker/README.md

 ![image](https://user-images.githubusercontent.com/57072051/145697520-4dc89ec2-435b-46f1-8e2c-f9e8ba0ca1df.png)

 __[onflow/atree](https://github.com/onflow/atree)__: Atree provides scalable arrays and maps.
+It is used by [Cadence](https://github.com/onflow/cadence) in the [Flow Blockchain](https://www.onflow.org/).

-It segments, encodes, and stores data into chunks of relatively fixed size.
-It enables blockchains to only hash and transmit modified chunks instead of the entire array, map, or large element.
+Atree segments, encodes, and stores data into chunks of relatively small size.
+This enables blockchains to only hash and transmit modified chunks (aka payloads) instead of the entire array, map, or large element.

+Among other aspects, I designed and implemented a novel hash collision handling method.
+It is different from published methods such as [Cuckoo Hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing), [Double Hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing), [2-Choice Hashing](https://en.wikipedia.org/wiki/2-choice_hashing), etc.

-I designed and implemented a novel hash collision handling method as part of [Atree](https://github.com/onflow/atree) (onflow/atree).
-I tried to balance speed, security, and storage size.
-It uses a fast noncryptographic 64-bit hash and if there is a hash collision, it uses deferred and segmented 256-bit cryptographic digest (in 64-bit segments).
-By default, it uses [CircleHash64](https://github.com/fxamacker/circlehash) and BLAKE3.
+This new hash collision handling method balances speed, security, storage size, etc.  It uses a fast noncryptographic 64-bit hash and if there is a hash collision, it uses deferred and segmented 256-bit cryptographic digest (in 64-bit segments).
+By default, it uses [CircleHash64f](https://github.com/fxamacker/circlehash) and BLAKE3.

-This hash collision handling method is different from published methods such as [Cuckoo Hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing), [Double Hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing), [2-Choice Hashing](https://en.wikipedia.org/wiki/2-choice_hashing), etc.

-Atree is used by [Cadence](https://github.com/onflow/cadence) in the [Flow Blockchain](https://www.onflow.org/).
-Atree wouldn't exist without Dieter Shirley setting goals and inspiring us, Ramtin M. Seraj leading the R&D to make it possible, and Bastian Müller improving Atree while leading the integration into Cadence.
-Special thanks to Supun Setunga for leading the very complex data migration work and more.
+Acknowledgements:  Atree wouldn't exist without Dieter Shirley making priorities clear and inspiring us, Ramtin M. Seraj leading the R&D and empowering us to innovate, and Bastian Müller improving Atree while leading the integration into Cadence.
+Many thanks to Supun Setunga for the very complex data migration work and more!

 ## Optimizations

-My favorite optimization improved speed, allocs/op, alloc/op, and file size without adding concurrency or negative tradeoffs.
+When feasible, my optimizations improve speed, memory, storage, and network use without negative tradeoffs.

 __[onflow/flow-go](https://github.com/onflow/flow-go):__  Found optimizations by reading unfamiliar source code and [proposed them](https://github.com/onflow/flow-go/issues/1750#issuecomment-1004870851) to resolve [issue #1750](https://github.com/onflow/flow-go/issues/1750).
 Very grateful for Ramtin M. Seraj for opening a batch of issues and letting me tackle this one.